Peepal tree – the sacred fig tree

 Old Peepal tree (Ficus religiosa) at Kummaripalem 02.jpg by Adityamadhav83 under CC BY-SA 3.0

-• Peepal trees can reach a height of 30 meters.
+• Peepal trees can reach a height of 30 m.
 However, they are generally known for their canopy area.
-The trunk size varies greatly but is generally 1-3 meters.
+The trunk size varies greatly but is generally 1-3 m wide.

 • Peepal trees live a long life.
 Some famous Peepal trees are hundreds of years old.
-Some rare ones are more than two thousand years old.
+Some rare ones are more than a thousand years old.

 • The Jaya Shri Maha Bodhi tree in Anuradhapura, Srilanka is the oldest known peepal tree.
 It was planted in the third century BCE from a branch of the Maha Bodhi tree in Bodh Gaya, Bihar, India under which Gautama Buddha attained enlightenment.